gregnz/stocks/NTNX.md

 > My take: Nutanix is sitting above your private datacenter and your public clouds and acting as an operating system across everything.

-**Update: Nutanix is agressively moving away from appliances to the software side of things.
-So selling the Acropolis/Prism suite while running on OEM hardware from partners.**

->asd
+So they're moving (quickly) away from selling hardware boxes, to just selling software that runs on 'white-box' HCI appliances.

-** Note: Nutanix is not a SaaS company (at the moment).
+**Note: Nutanix is not a SaaS company (at the moment).
 Very little of their deferred revenue comes from subscriptions, but from support contracts.
-They're looking to change this going forward. **
+They're looking to change this going forward.**